influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/about.md

 ---
-title: About the project
+title: About the Project

 menu:
   influxdb_1_0:
-    name: About the project
+    name: About the Project
     weight: 60
 ---